Arab States

 Message from the Hub manager

-I am pleased to introduce UNDP’s new Regional Hub for the Arab States in Amman, Jordan, which expands and revitalizes our presence in the region, bringing our technical expertise and vital support functions closer to our country offices and helping us be more responsive to their immediate and changing needs.
+I am pleased to introduce UNDP’s Regional Hub for the Arab States in Amman, Jordan, which expands and revitalizes our presence in the region, bringing our technical expertise and vital support functions closer to our Country Offices and helping us be more responsive and pro-active to their immediate and changing needs.

-The Regional Hub in Amman comes as part of UNDP’s global effort to become a more effective and efficient organization, fit for its purpose – to help countries achieve the simultaneous eradication of poverty and significant reduction of inequalities and exclusion.
+The Regional Hub in Amman is part of UNDP’s global positioning to become a more effective and efficient organization, fit-for-purpose and future-ready – to help countries achieve the SDGs and drive positive socio-economic change for the years ahead.

-In the Arab States region, fulfilling this purpose requires improved and broader capabilities.
+In the Arab States region, fulfilling this purpose requires broader and integrated capabilities.

-We must also find effective ways to help countries manage transitions peacefully and to anticipate and, where possible, prevent conflicts.
+We must also find effective ways to help countries safeguard human security while managing transitions peacefully and to anticipate and, where possible, prevent conflicts.

-But, when such conflicts break out, as they have in our region with unprecedented vigour in recent years, we must be well positioned to help people, communities and institutions, cope, recover and strengthen their resilience in the face of future shocks and to safeguard hard-won development gains.
+But, when such conflicts break out, as they have in our region with unprecedented vigour in recent years, we must be ready to provide quick socio-economic assessments and be well-positioned to help people, communities and institutions, cope, recover and strengthen their resilience in the face of future shocks and to safeguard hard-won development gains.

 And, we must do all this in ways that are equitable, inclusive and sustainable, socially, economically and environmentally.

-Through its first-responder expert teams, the new Regional Hub in Amman brings together the capacities and skill sets that will enable us to provide our country offices with the policy advice, technical support and services they need to meet those challenges.
+Through its first-responder expert teams, the Regional Hub in Amman brings together the capacities and skill sets that allow us to facilitate strategic discussions, enable creative ideation and solutions design, and to foster critical partnerships.
+It acts as an analytical think tank and thought leader for regional issues, as a service provider to our country offices with the policy advice and technical support they need, including rigorous socio-economic analysis, and as a response facility to crises and emerging challenges.

-It also combines, for the first time, our thematic technical advisory services, with our pioneering regional programming to provide seamless support to our Country Office and provides a unique gateway for partners, who want to engage in development in individual countries or in the region as a whole.
+It also combines our thematic GPN advisory services, with our pioneering regional programming to provide seamless support to our Country Offices and facilitate access to regional and global funding and financing.
+Finally, the Regional Hub offers a unique gateway for partners who want to engage in development in individual countries or in the region as a whole.